 1. Copper Red Eyeshadow | Colorful Eyeshadow Tutorials

 When it comes to green eyes, your best bet is to always go for the contrasting colors in the color wheel like reds.
-This copper red eyeshadow is beautiful on green eyes and you can really see how the color enhances green eyes.
+This copper red eyeshadow is beautiful with green eyes and you can really see how the color enhances green eyes.
 The most awesome thing about this tutorial is that it only takes less than 5 minutes to do too!

 Start by applying a light brown base color all over the crease.
 After that, apply an intense copper red shade all over the lids and blend smoothly.
 Apply the same eyeshadow on the lower lash line.
 Now get a purple liquid eyeliner and create a winged liner.
 Why purple?
 Because these colors work great together in making green eyes pop!
 Now if you have small eyes, you can apply black eyeliner on your waterline.